jonnonz1/nz-statute-book/acts/public/2014/nga-mana-whenua-o-tamaki-makaurau-collective-redress-act-2014.md

 (4) The permission of a council under section 348 of the Local Government Act 1974 is not required for laying out, forming, granting, or reserving a private road, private way, or right of way required to fulfil the terms of the collective deed in relation to the maunga.

 ### 47 Application of Reserves Act 1977
-(1) Sections 48A, 114, and 115 of the Reserves Act 1977 apply to the maunga (other than Maungauika and Rarotonga / Mount Smart) despite sections 48A(6), 114(5), and 115(6) of that Act.
+(1) Sections 48A, 114, and 115 of the Reserves Act 1977 apply to the maunga (other than Rarotonga / Mount Smart) despite sections 48A(6), 114(5), and 115(6) of that Act.
 (2) Sections 48A, 114, and 115 of the Reserves Act 1977 apply to Rarotonga / Mount Smart despite—
   (a) sections 48A(6), 114(5), and 115(6) of that Act; and (b) section 4 of the Mount Smart Regional Recreation Centre Act 1985.